links-ads/ermes-message-broker/README.md

 5. Connect to the broker using the client certificate and the user created in the previous step.
 You can test the connection using the [tools/test_connection.py](tools/test_connection.py) script (remember to create a virtual environment and install `pika`).

-6. Configure `nginx` or any other reverse proxy to handle both the SSL AMQP connection and the management dashboard.
+6. Configure `nginx` or similar tools to handle the reverse proxy to the management dashboard.
 Check the [nginx](/nginx/) folder for an example configuration.

 ### Optional: additional client certificates